Architectural Facade Elements: A Complete Guide to How They Are Made

 1/9

-Solid vinyl decors are popular in American country houses, are also available in Russia.
-The surface can be smooth or imitate the texture of stained wood.
-Such decors are well suited for ventilated movable facades, when the finish is attached by means of hardware.
-Such decors are attached without glue and can withstand continuous movements.
+Solid vinyl elements are popular on American country homes and are also available in Russia.
+The surface can be smooth or textured to imitate stained wood.
+These elements are well suited to ventilated, movement-prone facades, where the cladding is fastened with hardware.
+They are attached without adhesive and tolerate constant movement.

 Vinyl shutters